 A number of terms are repeatable.
 How to implement repeatability in a

-given serialization is not defined by Audubon Core.
+given serialization is not defined by Audiovisual Core.
 The following

 section gives advice on some best practices in the context of

 The simplest case is a single repeatable term (e.g.,